 Neurofeedback Brainwave Training

-Rewire Your Brain to Support Healthy Eating Patterns, a Positive Body Concept, and Health
+Rewire Your Brain to Support Healthy Eating Patterns, a Positive Body Concept, and Wellness

 Dieting has been heavily promoted and normalized by the $72 billion diet industry as health.
 But it's not healthy.
-Dieting is Risky Behavior When dieters push their bodies into nutritional and energetic deficits, they are likely to trigger survival responses that intensify the drive to eat, increase dependence on highly rewarding foods, and slow metabolic activity.
-As the dieter's brain defends itself from the self-imposed threat of malnutrition, dieters find themselves in a tug-of-war between their desire to reduce weight and their body's powerful weight regulation system that defends its energy stores.
+Dieting is actually risky behavior.
+When dieters push their bodies into nutritional and energetic deficits, they are likely to trigger the brain's survival responses.
+This can intensify the drive to eat, cause dependence on highly rewarding foods, metabolic adaptation, and malnutrition.
+As the dieter's brain defends itself from the threat of malnutrition, dieters find themselves in a tug-of-war between their desire to reduce weight and their body's powerful weight regulation system that defends its energy stores.
 As research reveals, this war on the body paradoxically makes many people heavier, hungrier, and sick.
-It leads to weight gain, disordered eating patterns, eating disorders, health problems, and pervasive feelings of shame, failure, and worthlessness.
+It can lead to weight gain, disordered eating patterns, eating disorders, health problems, and pervasive feelings of shame, failure, and worthlessness.

 The diet mentality and lifestyle represent a trauma to those who internalize it.
 A trauma is an emotionally or physically overwhelming experience that a person cannot escape.
 When we perceive our natural bodies as a threat and lock into a fear-based effort to "fix" them, this dieting mindset becomes that emotionally overwhelming, inescapable experience.
 We cannot run away from our own bodies.
 Instead, many people find themselves trapped in a body that they experience as a threat.